arcadiapage/arcadiapage.github.io/_drafts/how-infp-writers-can-nourish-their-writing-life-in-the-coming-year.md

 * [Too Busy to Write?
 Here are 4 Flexible Writing Schedules to Try](https://arcadiapage.com/2019/11/too-busy-to-write-here-are-4-flexible.html)
 * [10 Tips on Working With Your Strengths as an INFP Writer](https://arcadiapage.com/2020/04/10-tips-on-working-with-your-strengths.html)

 If you would like some one-on-one help with this process of figuring out what you want to get out of your writing life, I'm available for [short consultation sessions](https://payhip.com/b/cpVP0).
 We can chat about these introspective questions and more to help you find your path as an INFP writer.

-***
-# Think about how you want to feel as a writer

-This year, putting more emphasis on how I would like to feel over what I would want to accomplish has benefitted me a lot.

-Have you ever strived to achieve a goal, but once you reach it, it doesn't create within you the feelings you expected?
-I think everyone has experienced this at some point.
-There are many reasons why this emotional dissonance can happen.
-But I've found focusing more on how I want to feel has made it possible for me to:

-* Curate my goals.
-I let go of goals that ultimately don't contribute to the emotions I want to create.
-* See that I already have the resources to build a writing practice and a life that supports the emotions I want to experience.
-* Not get thrown off by obstacles.
-I can always find a way to bring the kind of feelings I desire into my writing life, even if it's via a route that I didn't originally imagine.

-So how does one go about planning what they want to feel?

-First, ask yourself, "How do I want to feel as a writer?"

-Write down every word that comes to you.
-Then after that, try to narrowing the list down to three to five words.
-Pull out a thesaurus if you need help finding similar words, words that embrace a wider meaning, or words that more accurately hit the spot of what you want.
-Don't rush with your list.
-Give yourself a few days to work with it and change things.
-It's important to have a list of words that resonate with you.

-However, if you don't have a time limit, you could be editing this list forever, so just give yourself three days or so to play with it and leave it alone.
-It's also fine if you let it rest for a day and then come back to it to make sure that the words you listed still hit the spot for you.

-Once you have your words down, ask yourself this question:

-What can I do in my writing life today to create these feelings?

-Take note of any ideas you have.

-Then go wider.
-Ask yourself:

-What can I do in my writing life this year to create these feelings?

-For example, one of the words on my list is "light."
-Some of the things I can do to make my writing feel lighter this year is not pressure myself, create projects that match with what I love and relax into enjoying the process.

-Remember that this list is not set in stone.
-If you need to change it throughout the year, absolutely do so.
-This keeps your writing practice up with what you desire.